 The profound narcissistic undertone however has been ironically amplified not only by the artist’s pervasive ostentation, but also by the viewership in the age of Internet.
 Seduced by his/her own reflective images on the convex surfaces, viewers snap photographs with a smart phone and instantly upload them to social media for the rest of the world to see.
 The urge to capture and disseminate the moment one’s own image coalesces onto a privileged object in a privileged institution seems to motivate the obsession with the self.
 To further accentuate the effect of gazing at one’s multiple selves, many installations now take place on the water where the original Narcissus from the Greek mythology fell in love with his own reflection and eventually drowned.

-Jody Cutler.
-2011.
-“Narcissus, Narcosis, Neurosis: The Visions of Yayoi Kusama,” in Contemporary Art and Classical Myth, edited by Isabelle Loring Wallace, Jennie Hirsh, (London: Ashgate Publishing ltd), p.
+Notes: Jody Cutler, “Narcissus, Narcosis, Neurosis: The Visions of Yayoi Kusama,” Contemporary Art and Classical Myth, edited by Isabelle Loring Wallace, Jennie Hirsh (London: Ashgate Publishing ltd, 2011), p.
 89. There are a few discrepancies in the anecdote of this event between Kusama’s autobiography and art historians and critics.
 For example, 1) Kusama claims that the installation was not exactly a guerrilla act, because she received permission from the Biennale official, though she did not have an official invitation as a Biennale participant; 2) according to Kusama, the installation itself was NOT removed after she was asked to stop selling the balls; and 3) in her autobiography, the balls were made of plastic in 1966 not stainless steel.
 It is worth noting that the following Venice Biennale, in 1968, was marked by social and economic turmoil around the globe, and was struck by the student movement in Italy and a boycott by international artists.
-The Biennale was labeled as a fascist, capitalist, and commercial.
+The Biennale was labeled as fascist, capitalist, and commercial.
 In contrast to Kusama’s action, many artists who were officially invited to participate decided to close exhibition halls, withdraw their works, and join street demonstrations resulting in the closure of the Biennale sales office and the end of Biennale prizes until 1986.